basshelal/jVSTwRapper/src/Readme_linux.txt

 --------------------------------------------------

-1. Make sure you have a JAVA_HOME environment variable that is set to the correct value e.g. in file .bash_profile: export JAVA_HOME=/usr/lib/jvm/java-6-sun/jre/
+1. Make sure you have a JAVA_HOME environment variable that is set to the correct value e.g. in your .bashrc add: export JAVA_HOME=/usr/lib/jvm/java-6-sun/jre/

 2. On a fresh installed sun jvm, you may need to create a symbolic link to libmawt.so as follows:
    # cd /usr/lib/jvm/java-6-sun/jre/lib/i386/xawt
    # sudo ln -s ./libmawt.so ../libmawt.so

-   it may even be possible to make a link to /usr/lib
+   it may even be necessary to create a link to /usr/lib
    # sudo ln -s ./libmawt.so /usr/lib/libmawt.so

+   in the worst case, you need to add a link to /xawt in the folder where your java plugins are

+   As an alternative, you can set your LD_LIBRARY_PATH to contain the path to /xawt/libmawt.so

    Do this when you see the following error in jvstwrapper_log.txt:
-   ** java.lang.UnsatisfiedLinkError: Can't load library: $[SOME PATH] /xawt/libmawt.so
+   ** java.lang.UnsatisfiedLinkError: Can't load library: $[SOME PATH]/xawt/libmawt.so

 3. Write your plugin using the wrapper api.